PipedreamHQ/docs/docs/event-sources/README.md

 ### Creating a source from the UI

-Visit [https://pipedream.com/sources](https://pipedream.com/sources) and click **CREATE SOURCE** to create a new event source.
+Visit [https://pipedream.com/sources](https://pipedream.com/sources) and click **Create Source** to create a new event source.
 You'll see a list of sources tied to apps (like Twitter and Github) and generic interfaces (like HTTP).
 Select your source, and you'll be asked to connect any necessary accounts (for example, the Twitter source requires you authorize Pipedream access to your Twitter account), and enter the values for any configuration settings tied to the source.

 Once you've created a source, you can use it to trigger [Pipedream workflows](/workflows/) or [consume its events](#consuming-events-from-sources) using Pipedream's APIs.